Join the team

 Virpi is a professor at the University of Turku and the principal investigator in the Myanmar Timber Elephant Project.
 Her research has focused on the evolution of senescence and life histories, primarily in humans using a large historic genealogical dataset she has collated from her native Finland.
 She has used this experience to establish the Elephant Project at the University of Turku, Finland, funded by the EU’s Horizon2020 / ERC (European Research Council) Consolidator Grant 648766.

 The long-term aim is, in collaboration with the Myanmar Timber Enterprise, to utilise the unique opportunity to establish a longitudinal study on Asian elephants employed in Myanmar timber camps to address questions ranging from demography, social behaviour, welfare and conservation, ageing and life-history patterns to veterinary topics in this endangered species.

-Khin is a veterinarian and conservation biologist from Myanmar.
-She has worked in the wildlife department of the Ministry of Forestry in Myanmar for about 20 years.
-Khin facilitates all aspects of the Myanmar Timber Elephant Project in Myanmar and liaises between the UK and Myanmar teams and the Myanma Timber Enterprise and Government representatives.
+Dr. Khin Than Win is a veterinarian and conservation biologist from Myanmar.
+She has worked in the wildlife department of the Ministry of Forestry in Myanmar for more than 20 years.

 Postdoctoral research associates